truenas/middleware/docs/userguide/index.rst

 **Figure 2.2k: Configuring a Bridged Adapter in VirtualBox**

 |1000000000000293000001EB2237CFE9_png|

 Using the VMDK
 ^^^^^^^^^^^^^^

-Once you have a .*vmdk* file, create a new virtual machine while the USB stick is inserted.
-When you get to Figure 2.2e, select “Use existing hard disk” and browse to your *.vmdk* file.
-Click “Next”, then “Create”.
+Once you have a *.vmdk* file, create a new virtual machine while the USB stick is inserted.
+When you get to Figure 2.2e, select "Use existing hard disk" and browse to your *.vmdk* file.
+Click "Next", then "Create".
 This will create the virtual machine and bring you to Figure 2.2h.
 You can then create your storage disks and bridged adapter as usual.
 When finished, start the virtual machine and it will boot directly into FreeNAS®.

 VMware ESXi
 ~~~~~~~~~~~